AndersDeath/diary2/000-current.md

 # 30 September - Friday - Istanbul

 I had a lot of meetings today.
 It was quite interesting and fun expierence.
+Istanbul is absolutely understanable and cozy city.